How to Build an AI Executive Briefing Agent with OpenClaw

 critical_only: true

 We configure a separate weekend schedule for most clients.
-Saturdays and Sundays use critical_only: true — the agent only surfaces items scoring above 90.
-No calendar context (most CEOs don’t want meeting prep on a Sunday), and a reduced item count.
+Saturdays and Sundays use critical_only: true — the agent only surfaces items scoring above 90, and drops the calendar section entirely because most executives don’t want meeting prep on a weekend morning.
+If nothing hits the critical threshold, the weekend briefing is a single sentence: “Nothing critical overnight — enjoy the weekend.”

 {